oisinmulvihill/evasion-docs/source/evasionproject.rst

 .. image:: /images/evasion.png

+The EvasionProject allows you to quickly create a cross-platform GUI using web technologies.

-The Evasion Project allows the tradition web application developer to escape the confines of "just" web development.
+The project allows the tradition web application developer to escape the confines of "just" web development.
 It allows the developer to easily create projects that could be desktop bound and / or have access to hardware and local services.